Special Relativity -- Applications to astronomy and the accelerator physics: Space-Time and Its Coordinatization

-Let's examine in a more detail how the dipole radiation term comes about.
-The retardation time in the integrands of the expression for the radiation field amplitude, can be neglected in the cases where the trajectory of the charge changes little during this time.
-It is easy to find the conditions for satisfying this requirement.
-Let us denote by $a$ the order of magnitude of the dimensions of the system.
-Then the retardation time $ \sim a/c$.
-In order to ensure that the distribution of the charges in the system does not undergo a significant change during this time, it is necessary that $a \ll \lambda$, where $\lambda$ is the radiation wavelength.
-Thus, the dimensions of the system must be small compared to radiation wavelength.
-This condition can be written in still another form $v \ll c$, where $v$ is of the order of magnitude of the velocities of the charges.
-In accounting only for the dipole part of the radiation we neglect all information about the electron trajectory.
-Therefore, one should not be surprised to find that dipole radiation theory gives fields very much like the instantaneous theory.
+Let us now examine in more detail how the dipole radiation term arises.
+The retardation time in the integrands of the radiation field amplitude expression can be neglected when the charge's trajectory changes insignificantly during this time.
+The conditions for this approximation can be determined as follows.
+Denote by $a$ the characteristic size of the system.
+The retardation time is then of the order $a/c$.
+To ensure that the charge distribution remains nearly unchanged during this period, it is required that $a \ll \lambda$, where $\lambda$ is the radiation wavelength.
+This condition implies that the system’s dimensions must be small relative to the radiation wavelength.
+Expressing this constraint differently, we obtain $v \ll c$, where $v$ represents the characteristic velocity of the charges.
+Since dipole radiation theory accounts only for the dipole component of the emitted radiation, it disregards detailed information about the electron trajectory.
+Consequently, it is not surprising that the fields predicted by dipole radiation theory closely resemble those obtained from instantaneous approximations.

-The theory of relativity offers an alternative procedure of clocks synchronization based on the constancy of the speed of light in all inertial frames.
-This is usually considered a postulate but, as we have seen, it is just a convention.
-The synchronization procedure that follows is the usual Einstein synchronization procedure.
-Suppose we have a dipole radiation source.
-When the dipole light source is at rest, the field equations are constituted by the usual Maxwell's equations.
-Indeed, in dipole radiation theory we consider the small expansion parameter $v/c \ll 1$ neglecting terms of order $v/c$.
-In other words, in dipole radiation theory we use zero order non relativistic approximation.
-Einstein synchronization is defined in terms of light signals emitted by the dipole source at rest, assuming that light propagate with the same velocity $c$ in all directions.
-Using Einstein synchronization procedure in the rest frame of the dipole source, we actually select the Lorentz coordinate system.
+The theory of relativity provides an alternative method for clock synchronization, based on the fundamental principle that the speed of light remains constant in all inertial frames.
+While this is often regarded as a postulate, as we have seen, it is actually a matter of convention.
+The synchronization process that follows adheres to the standard Einstein synchronization procedure.
+Consider a dipole radiation source.
+When the dipole source is at rest, the governing field equations are given by Maxwell’s equations.
+In dipole radiation theory, we introduce a small expansion parameter, $v/c \ll 1$, and neglect terms of order $v/c$.
+This effectively means that the theory employs a zero-order nonrelativistic approximation.
+Einstein synchronization is defined using light signals emitted by the dipole source at rest, under the assumption that light propagates isotropically with velocity $c$ in all directions.
+Applying the Einstein synchronization procedure in the rest frame of the dipole source allows us to establish a Lorentz coordinate system.